 After I read Nancy’s article I began this new training.
 I set T. S. up the first time.
 When he was in his bed he did not want to be touched or petted.
 So I would reach over and touch him.
 He would immediately slash his head and bark.
 I did the same.
 I got into what I call a football hiking stance, barked back and poked my finger into his neck repeatedly.
 In other words I acted just like a mother pig would do in disciplining her babies.
 T.S. was pretty shocked by my actions.
 He got real quiet and just laid there moaning while I petted him.
 This is how T.S. reacted.
 Your pig may not.
 He/she may become very agitated.
 Be careful and be cautious.

 Not knowing how he would react the next time I kept my face away from his and stayed in my football stance.
 He got real nasty this time and jumped out of bed to challenge me.
 I was glad to be upright so I could move quickly, but I still stood my ground.
 I barked louder than him, stomped my feet, poked my finger, fist and hand into his neck and pinched his ears.
 I never hit him though.
-He finally responded by backing away and lying down just out of my reach.
+He finally responded by backing away, turning his tail to me and lying down just out of my reach.
 From this point on I would set him up at least 5 to 10 times a day.
 I would get down on all fours and chase him on my hands and knees if he tried to run from me.
 (If you do not wish to put yourself in this vulnerable position, stay in the football hike stance.)
 The entire time I would be barking or growling “NO” in a deep voice and poking him in the neck or even biting his ears or nose.
 Yes, I actually bit my pig!
 I did everything a mother pig might do to her babies.